This site requires a more recent version of Adobe Flash Player to function properly.

 Launch of hotel search to power search volumes growth for fly.com

-Unlike air ticket bookings, hotel reservations require the travellers to conduct extensive search for best fares.
-Fly.com simplifies a users search by providing easy comparison of fares from different online travel agencies.
+Unlike air ticket bookings, hotel reservations require the travelers to conduct an extensive search for the best fares.
+Fly.com simplifies a user's search by providing easy comparison of fares from different online travel agencies.

 Increasing online advertising spend

 Estimates from BIA Advisory Services and Kelsey Group have indicated that US local advertising revenues will reach $140 billion by 2015, up from $137 billion in 2014.
 The growing presence of online advertising has impacted traditional media outlets such as TV and newspaper, which have seen a considerable decline in ad spending over the past few years.
 Online/digital media is estimated to account for more than one-quarter (25.2%) of total local media revenues in 2015.
 Revenues for online/digital media are expected to grow from $31 billion in 2014 to $35 billion in 2015, representing a 13.1% growth rate.
 There are several reasons why spending on online advertising is increasing.

 - The internet is widely becoming the preferred source of information.